-Revised Draft Chapter 2 - Enabling Growth
+Chapter 2 - Enabling Growth

-2.1 Introduction
+2.1.
+Introduction

-The Plan sets out the framework for growth and change that recognizes and celebrates the elements that connect the Westbrook Communities.
-Policies in this section provide the direction to realize the vision and core values of the Plan.
+The Plan sets out a future framework for growth and change that recognizes and celebrates the elements that represent and connect the Riley Communities.
+Policies in this section provide the direction to realize the Vision and Core Values of the Plan and are guided by the Municipal Development Plan.